Sherif Sabri Pasha: Biography

 He was educated at Khedivial School of Law, in Cairo.

 He was born in 1895, in Cairo.
 His other sister was Amina Sabri.

+In 1917, he became a member of Al Ahly and designed the club’s first logo.

 On 30 September 1946, Sherif Sabri Pasha was asked to become Prime Minister and head a new cabinet.
 However, he never became premier and Ismail Sidqi Pasha remained Prime Minister until 9 December 1946.

 Sherif Sabri Pasha headed the Royal Egyptian Geographic Society from May 1946 till March 1955.
-Like his sisters Nazli and Amina, he was a grandson of Egypt's three-time prime minister Mohamed Sherif Pasha who was of Turkish origin, as well as a great-grandson of Napoleon Bonaparte's colonel Soliman Pasha al-Faransawi.
+Like his sisters Nazli and Amina, he was a grandson of Egypt's three-time prime minister Mohamed Sherif Pasha who was of Turkish origin, as well as a great-grandson of Napoleon Bonaparte's colonel Soliman Pasha al-Faransawi (né Joseph Anthelme Sève).

-In 1922 he married Naila Khanum, only daughter of Adly Yeghen Pasha by his wife, Zainab Khanum.
+In 1922 he married Naila Khanum (1895-1933), only daughter of Adly Yeghen Pasha by his wife, Zainab Khanum.
+They had one son and two daughters.